GuySK/PML/README.md

 This repo contains the files submitted as the write up part of the PML Course Project.

+**Important note.**  This report can be viewed online here http://guysk.github.io/PML2/ Note that the link provided in the Coursera PA page is wrong. **Use the link above.**

 Contents

 1. pml.html Course Project document